carlosiruiz/Mental_Health_Analysis-/README.md

 _"Do you believe discussing mental health illness with your employer could have negative consequences?"_

 We utilized binary classification to train several machine learning models on the dataset.
 Our main takeaways were respondents knowledge of _benefits_ package, comfortability with _supervisor_ and _interference_ of mental illness with work, were the primary indicators of an answer of _Yes_ to the target variable.
 Our reccomendations are:
+- Having open discussions at the beginning of the hiring process, could improve the comfortability of employees discussions on mental health in the future.

+- Holding benefit fares regularly to explain options for employees to handle their mental health.

+- Create options for group activities to strengthen comradery in the workplac

 ## Business Problem